Tidwell/packs/README.md

 - write tests for matchmaking queue service
 - write tests for auth service

-- game app
-	-emit to the socket message queue

-- have the socket service listen for events
-	-serve socketio
+-create node API for checking if user token is valid
+	-returns user id, user name

 -pipe game events to the correct socket rooms

 -emit connect/disconnect events
 	-have matchmaker listen and remove
 	-have game listen

 -setup pm2 config